ItsbaileyX3525/cr8opnr/README.md

 ## Final words

 Idk really, I guess just enjoy the website and don't get too addicted if the game does turn out to be addictive haha.
 Yh

+## Want to clone this and run your own gambling site?

+I'm not sure why you'd want to clone this and make it work locally but in case you do...

+Clone this repo

+open the root folder

+You will have to create your own database so that you can actually store the data, it uses mariadb so ensure that mariadb is installed!

+### on Linux/Mac

+This process will attempt to automatically install mariadb and start the service for you.

+`chmod +x install.sh`

+`sudo ./install.sh`

+### on Windows

+`./install.bat`

+and now the server should be up and running!